 Students benefit from learning experiences in campus laboratories and hospitals, clinics, schools, fitness facilities, and community service agencies throughout the Dallas-Fort Worth Area.
 On campus, the Miller Speech & Hearing Clinic provides services for more than 300 families each year and serves as a professional practice site for students majoring in speech pathology and habilitation of the deaf.

 Faculty and students actively engage in research for the purpose of improving health and well-being.

-Undergraduate and graduate students have opportunities to form mentoring relationships with internationally-recognized faculty as they conduct studies in such areas as pharmacogenetics, carbohydrate metabolism, exercise physiology, heart disease, aging, stuttering, caregiving, grandparenting, and forgiveness.
+Undergraduate and graduate students have opportunities to form mentoring relationships with internationally recognized faculty as they conduct studies in such areas as pharmacogenetics, carbohydrate metabolism, exercise physiology, health disparities, heart disease, aging, Parkinson’s disease, caregiving, language development in children with hearing loss, and forgiveness among others.
 Our graduates are competent, compassionate and in demand in the workforce.

-In 2017, Harris College created a Ph.D. in Health Sciences program to prepare students for research and teaching roles in academic, industry, and practice settings.
-Students will have an emphasis area in one of our health disciplines (kinesiology, nursing, speech and hearing disorders, social work or nurse anesthesia), and are able to select a physical or social health science track.
+The interdisciplinary Ph.D. in Health Sciences prepares future Teacher-Scholars who will be leaders in academia, industry, and practice settings.
+Ph.D. students pursue an emphasis area in one of our health disciplines (kinesiology, nursing, speech and hearing disorders, social work or nurse anesthesia) and are able to select a physical or social health science track.
 The three-year curriculum ensures that graduates enter the next phase of their career with skill and proficiency that is balanced between teaching and performing research.